 Researching an Indian soldier who served in the First World War is a difficult task due to the destruction of their service and medal records.
 For most soldiers, you won’t be able to find out any specific facts about their service but you can research the unit/s they served with.
 The most important source of information to research a unit is its war diary which was written by a British officer and recorded a unit’s location and activities.
 This guide will show you how to gather information to identify a soldier’s unit, explain what war diaries are and how to find them.
 There is also an extract from the war diary of the 15th Ludhiana Sikhs.
 This is just one of hundreds of guides I’ve written help you with your research:

 First World War Indian War Diaries

 - Did he ever mention serving in France, Gallipoli, or seeing Jerusalem, Baghdad, or Damascus?
-Indian regiments often served in different campaigns, so a specific location can help tie a soldier to a certain time frame, e.g. the 69th Punjabis only were only in France between May and November 1915.
+Indian regiments often served in different campaigns, so a specific location can help tie a soldier to a certain time frame, e.g. the 69th Punjabis were only in France between May and November 1915.

 - Was he wounded?
 Some regiments only saw limited action and went years between battles.

 - Was he serving before the war broke out in 1914 or did he enlist afterwards?

 - Are there any letters or documents which could indicate where and when he served?

 It is possible that a soldier served with another regiment as part of a draft to replace casualties.
 Indian infantry regiments were linked with others to enable them to receive reinforcements when needed.
 Even in 1914 during mobilization, many regiments had to be brought up to strength with drafts from their linked battalions.
 As casualties mounted, linked regiments often proved incapable of supplying enough reinforcements and men were sent from a variety of units.